Being the top-tier SUV in Audi’s range, the interior of the Audi Q8 draws from the same high-tech elements that feature in both the A8

 The boot can carry a generous 605 litres of luggage, which can swell to 1,755 litres when the rear seatbacks are folded down.
 Those seatbacks don't quite sit perfectly flat, but there's only a gentle slope to negotiate.
 The boot also has an electrically operated tailgate, while the wide opening and low load lip also help make it easy to load.
 For those that tow, the Q8 will be available with a useful Trailer Assist function.
 This takes all the hassle out of reversing when hitched up to a trailer, and it’s quick and easy to operate via the dashboard’s dual-screen setup.

 The Q8 comes with standard air suspension that varies its stiffness and its ride height, according to which of the various driving modes you select.
 Even when set to the most forgiving ‘Comfort’ mode, the ride still has a slightly firm edge, so it doesn’t feel as wafty as you might expect.
 However, it’s still compliant enough to keep you comfortable on most surfaces, and at most speeds.
-Select the sportiest mode, though, and things get quite a lot harsher, and we think it might be too harsh for some buyers.
-Yes, this mode does make the handling a wee bit sharper thanks to marginally better suppression of body roll, but even in Comfort mode, the Q8 feels impressively sharp for a big, heavy SUV, so you’re best off just sticking in that mode.
+Select the sportiest mode, though, and we think it might be too harsh for some buyers.
+Yes, this mode does make the handling sharper thanks to marginally better suppression of body roll, but even in Comfort mode, the Q8 feels impressively sharp for a big, heavy SUV, so you’re best off just sticking in that mode.

-As the car’s styling suggests, four-wheel drive is standard-fit, and the car’s off-roading credentials are further helped by short overhangs and suspension that can raise the car’s ride height, and as a result, improve ground clearance.
+Four-wheel drive is standard fit, and the car’s off-roading credentials are further helped by short overhangs and suspension that can raise the car’s ride height, and as a result, improve ground clearance.
 Don’t go thinking that the Q8 is some accomplished mud-plugger, though, as it’ll only ever be suitable for very minor off-road work.